General configuration settings

 Functions after adding a survey resource ...

 - Edit: Click this button to open the survey resource in the ONYX editor.
 In this area, you can edit the content of the survey and create and configure additional questions.
-For more information on working with the ONYX editor and available question formats, refer to the chapter Creation of test content with the ONYX suite.
+For more information on working with the ONYX editor and available question formats, refer to the chapter Creating test content with the ONYX Suite.

 If a newer survey version exists, the older version can no longer be edited.
 The Edit button will then be disabled.

 A learning resource of the type survey must be integrated into the course element.
-Further information on independent learning resources as well as tutorials on their creation and management are provided in the section Learning resources.
+Further information on independent learning resources as well as tutorials on their creation and management can be found in the section Learning resources.

 Add information text

-You can provide the learner with an information text for the survey.
+You can provide the learner with an information text about the survey.
 This text will be displayed in the course view above the Start survey button.